Vladimiro Montesinos: Vladi-audios

 Following the 2021 Peruvian general election, audio recordings deemed Vladi-audios were leaked revealing that Montesinos was allegedly involved in at least 17 landline phone calls while imprisoned at the CEREC maximum security prison in an effort to prevent leftist presidential candidate Pedro Castillo from entering office and to protect Keiko Fujimori from being imprisoned.
-In one reported audio, Montesinos mentions a first plan to have Fujimori's husband to go to the United States embassy in Lima to present "documentation of the fraud" to the Bureau of Western Hemisphere Affairs and Central Intelligence Agency, with Montesinos allegedly saying he already contacted the embassy, that the documents would reach President Joe Biden and that his administration would condemn the election as interference from Cuba, Nicaragua, and Venezuela, subsequently giving Fujimori's claims of fraud more weight.
+In one reported audio, Montesinos mentions a first plan to have Keiko Fujimori's husband go to the United States Embassy in Lima to present "documentation of the fraud" to the Bureau of Western Hemisphere Affairs and Central Intelligence Agency, with Montesinos allegedly saying he already contacted the embassy, that the documents would reach President Joe Biden and that his administration would condemn the election as interference from Cuba, Nicaragua, and Venezuela, subsequently giving Fujimori's claims of fraud more weight.
 In other reported audios, Montesinos suggests to retired military officer and Popular Force member Pedro Rejas Tataje on 10 June 2021 that they should bribe three electoral magistrates of the National Jury of Elections (JNE) – who were tasked with reviewing the narrow and controversial election – with one million dollars each, telling the former officer to contact attorney Guillermo Sendón who then reportedly made contact with JNE magistrate Luis Arce.
 The next day on 11 June, the JNE extended the deadline to file complaints to annul the election despite the maximum deadline already passing.
 Following the leak of the audios, Pedro Rejas Tataje released additional recording saying that he collected them as he believed that Montesinos was participating in illegal activities.
 Rejas would later explain that he believed Montesinos was directly involved with the campaign of Keiko Fujimori.

 Right-wing politicians in Peru downplayed the audios of Montesinos.
 According to IDL-Reporteros, the Navy of Peru was involved in a "lie" when issuing their joint statement, saying that Montesinos was only involved in two phone calls, with IDL asking "How could you not notice the 17 calls and 12 conversations at CEREC, at the Naval Base of the institution with the greatest development in electronic intelligence within the Armed Forces?".
 The Ministry of Defense opened an investigation of the matter and on 25 August 2021, President Pedro Castillo announced that Montesinos had been transferred to the Ancon II prison to serve the remaining of his sentence while four officers were replaced at the naval prison.

 In popular culture

 Montesinos was portrayed in the Peruvian film Caiga quien caiga.

-Montesinos plays a significant part in Mario Vargas Llosa's novel Cinco Esquinas (The Neighborhood).
+He also plays a significant part in Mario Vargas Llosa's novel Cinco Esquinas ("The Neighborhood").